EddieGustafsson/RestAPI/README.md

 ```

 ### 3. Start the API
-In order to start he API type this in a command line:
+To start he API type this in a command line:
 ```npm start```